tdelcey/ANR/README.md

 In its <a href="https://anr.fr/fileadmin/aap/2022/aapg-2022-Guide-V1-0.pdf">"Guide de l’AAPG 2022"</a> p.37, ANR gives the list of the different "comités d'évaluation scientifique", which are the evaluation commitees that decide which projects get funded each year in each discipline, from the generic anual call.

+RESEARCH QUESTIONS

+1) To what extent is social sciences research captured in the global ANR funding call?

+2) Which social sciences CES are more likely to get funding from ANR?

+METHODOLOGY

+Dataset:
+The dataset is an open-data one : <a href="https://www.data.gouv.fr/en/datasets/anr-01-projets-anr-dos-detail-des-projets-et-des-partenaires/"> ANR_01 Projets ANR DOS: détail des projets et des partenaires </a>.
+We were interested in data from 2014-2021

+Technique:
+Topic modeling.
+Topic modeling is a method in natural language processing (NLP) used to train machine learning models.
+Specifically, we adopted the Latent Dirichlet Allocation (LDA) technique.

+FINDINGS

 **Who gets funding**

 Here is an example of <a href="https://public.tableau.com/views/ANR_SHS/SHS_dans_le_total?:language=fr-FR&publish=yes&:display_count=n&:origin=viz_share_link">where social sciences lie within the global ANR generic call</a>